 Floor Area Ratio (FAR) is a mathematical formula that determines how many square feet can be developed on a property in proportion to the lot area.
 The property area is multiplied by the FAR factor; with the result being the maximum floor area allowed for a building on the lot.
 Local Zoning Codes will assign a designated FAR based on the zoning district and building use.
-Essentially, the size of the building will be directly influenced by the FAR assigned to the specific lot.
+The size of the building will be directly influenced by the FAR assigned to the specific lot.
 The larger the FAR, the larger the building can be.
+Understanding Floor Area Ratio is a basic requirement for real estate development.

 Floor Area Ratio, FAR

-Understanding the basics of FAR will allow you to see how large or how small of a building you can put on a property, or if there is any room for expansion of a current building on a lot.
+Understanding the basics of FAR will allow you to determine how many square feet can be developed on a property, or if there is any room for expansion of a current building on a lot.
 The FAR calculation can also determine if there are available air rights to sell on the property.
-This article will be based on New York City Zoning but the concepts can apply beyond NYC to any areas that use FAR as a metric for development regulations.
+This article is based on New York City Zoning but the concepts can apply beyond NYC to any areas that use FAR as a metric for development regulations.

 Checking You Zoning for Floor Area Ratio NYC